-Bar Harbor in the Off-season
+Bar Harbor in the Off-season and Winter

 Activities: Museums, art, walking, hiking, cross-country skiing, snowshoeing, sightseeing, dining, shopping, historic downtowns.